 Ready?
 Good!
 Let’s Go!

-The Blue temperament – ENFJ, ENFP, INFJ, INFP are feeling beings that remind us the world is worth living in.
+The Blue temperament – ENFJ, ENFP, INFJ, INFP- is a very feeling being who reminds us the world is worth living in.
 They naturally bring a certain warmth to all their interactions.

 The Orange temperament adds quick-acting flair.

-If nurturing others comes as easily to you as breathing, again, you are likely a Blue.
+If nurturing others comes as easily to you as breathing, again, you are likely a Blue personality.
 It’s not just the nurturing you enjoy.
-It’s more of the cultivating people (and processes) to the point of seeing progress.
+It’s more of cultivating people (and processes) to the point of seeing progress.

-The Blue personality wants the world to be better – I mean they REALLY, really do.
-They dream of it and are, at times, even a little consumed by the ideology of making things better.
+The Blue personality wants the world to be better – I mean, they REALLY, really do.
+They dream of it and are sometimes even a little consumed by the ideology of making things better.